Join us to discuss how we can all work together to create a more inclusive and supportive workplace for LGBTQ+ colleagues.

 Al is a Senior Hearing Officer at the UK IPO, currently on secondment to the IPO’s legal team as a Senior Legal Advisor.

-Al is co-chair of the IPO’s LGBT+ network, iPride, and sits on the IPO D&I Steering Board.
+Al is co-chair of the IPO’s LGBTQ+ network, iPride, and sits on the IPO D&I Steering Board.
 The IPO is currently 25th in the Stonewall Top 100 Employers list.
-Al also sits on the Civil Service Wales LGBT+ group, South Wales LGBT+ Network Chairs Group (which includes civil service, third sector and private companies) and the IP Out Committee (under the IP Inclusive umbrella).
+Al also sits on the Civil Service Wales LGBTQ+ group, South Wales LGBT+ Network Chairs Group (which includes civil service, third sector and private companies) and the IP Out Committee (under the IP Inclusive umbrella).

 Al was shortlisted for the Pink News Role Model of the Year Award 2020.
 Al identifies as non-binary and has no pronoun preferences, as they are ‘all a bit wrong’.